cyxx/REminiscence/README.txt

 Data Files:
 -----------

-You will need the original files of the PC (DOS or CD) or Amiga release.
+You will need the original files of the PC (DOS or CD), Amiga or Macintosh release.

+For the Macintosh release, the resource fork must dumped as a file named 'FLASHBACK.BIN'.
+It shall contain 38 distinct data types.

-To have background music during polygonal cutscenes with the PC version, you need to copy the music/ directory of the Amiga version or use the .mod fileset from unexotica.
+To have background music during polygonal cutscenes with the PC version, you need to copy the music/ directory of the Amiga version or use the .mod fileset from unexotica [4].

 To hear voice during in-game dialogues, you'll need to copy the 'VOICE.VCE' file from the SegaCD version to the DATA directory.